What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 The whole city turns into one large party, and this period also coincides with the Cuban national day, the 26th of July.

-5. The Unique Architecture Mix Cuba Is Known For
+5. The Unique Architecture Cuba Is Known For

 The Cuban architecture in Havana, Trinidad, Santiago de Cuba, and other colonial cities in Cuba is heavily influenced by the Spanish colonial rulers that started the city constructions in Cuba early in the 16th Century.

-Later in the 17th Century, arrived Barock trends which are characterized by complicated patterns on the exterior, grand palaces, and more grandeur.
+Later in the 17th Century, barock trends arrived, which are characterized by complicated patterns on the exterior, grand palaces, and more grandeur.

 In Cuba, the style became a mix between this and Caribbean “tropical features” into a style that has been called Spanish Baroque.